dimonrus/gorabbit/README.md

 # Consuming features
 1. Manage subscribers on the fly using socket.
 2. Auto reconnect when connection failed.
 3. Auto nack on panic and panic recover.
-Application will not crash.
-Except unrecovered panics.
 4. Multiple server and multiple queues implementation supports in config(yaml) files.
 5. Callback registry.
-Allows to create a callback for each queue.
+Allows you to create a callback for each queue.
+6. Support for prefetch and streams

 # Producing features
 1. Reusing connection.
 2. Implemented connection pool.
-3. Manage max connections via config file.
+3. Manage max connections via a config file.
-4. Free connection in idle status after 10s
+4. Free connection in idle status after the 10s

 # Allowed commands
 1. **consumer start all** - _start all consumer defined in registry_